CubeSat Kit

 Plug-in Modem Support

 The CubeSat Kit accepts a variety of off-the-shelf modems / transceivers.
-The MHX 900/910/920/2400 series of 2.4GHz spread-spectrum transceivers from Microhard Corp are supported, as well as the 9XStream series of 900MHz transceivers from MaxStream.
-In order to minimize power consumption, +5V power to the modem is under software control from the FM430's Flight CPU.
+The MHX 425/900/910/920/920A/2400/2420 series of spread-spectrum transceivers from Microhard Corp are directly supported, as well as the 9XStream series of 900MHz transceivers from MaxStream/Digi, via adapters.
+In order to minimize power consumption, +5V/+3.3V power to the modem is under software control from the PPM.

 USB 2.0

 Additionally, the CubeSat Kit can be powered through the USB port up to a maximum of 500mA.
-This is useful in situations like pre-launch checkouts, software diagnostics and updates, etc.
+This is useful in situations like pre-launch checkouts, software diagnostics, bootloaders, updates, etc.

-The Development Board provides an RS-232 driver for USART0 to aid in printf()-style debugging, etc.
+The Development Board provides an RS-232 driver for UART0 to aid in printf()-style debugging, etc.

 < Previous Next >